 What nootropic mean?

-The word nootropic is derived from two Greek words: “nous,” which means mind, and “tropein,” which means to bend or turn.
+The term “nootropic” is derived from two Greek words: “nous,” which means mind, and “tropein,” which means to bend or turn.
 The first nootropic compound, Piracetam, was synthesized by Belgian pharmacologists C. Giurgea and V. Scondia in 1963.
 In 1972, Dr. Corneliu E. Giurgea coined the term “nootropic” to describe substances that improve cognitive functioning.

-By his definition, nootropics are safe and well-tolerated substances that are suitable for healthy individuals to take.
+According to Dr. Giurgea, nootropics are safe, well-tolerated substances that are suitable for healthy individuals to take.

 Are nootropics safe?